pvchaumier/IIC3253/README.md

 # Cryptography and security courses

-## Tarea1
+## Homework 1

-The purpose of this homework is to implement in python the enigma machina used by the German during WWII.
+Implementation in python of the enigma machina used by the German during WWII.

+## Homework 2

+Basic implementation of a decentralized and secure chat system.